Currency:

 modifying current code or fixing bugs

-desire to improve security
+wanting to improve security

-This minimizes the risk that someone will exploit a vulnerability in your site code and do something bad to it (for example, inject unwanted, spammy content).
+This minimizes the risk that someone will exploit a vulnerability in your site code and do something bad with it (for example, inject unwanted, spammy content).
 Yes, it is impossible to protect yourself from all attacks, but you should not give anyone additional opportunities.

-2. Make all changes in the child theme
+2. Make all changes in child theme

-So you can make any changes, but it is important to do it carefully.
+Therefore, you can make any changes, but it is important to do it carefully.

-When it comes to plugins, the situation is much the same.
+When it comes to plugins, the situation is about the same.
 You do not change the code of the plugins themselves, but interfere with their work with the help of so-called actions and filters.
 Using them also ensures that you don't lose the code you created when updating the plugin.

 3.Check the status of your site with Screaming Frog from time to time